rzhlm/IUBH-habittracker/docs/stipulations.md

 - [ ] MAKE TESTS FOR FUNCS & METHODS

+- RUNTIME EXCEPTION
+when deleting a new habit
+- default savefile creation
+- Save on change, not on exit
+- QM: direct return
+- QM: mark all

 OTHER TODO:
 - [x]  Habit has action & period
 -  [x] An action/task can be checked off